 We have also continued with our programme of airline engagement to drive continuous improvement in CDO, track keeping and safety.
-The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Air Baltic, Air Arabia Maroc, JetBlue, Scoot and Vueling, with meetings planned with new airline starters and returning airlines during the summer.
+The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Vueling and Wizz Air this quarter, with further engagement planned throughout the summer with JetBlue and WestJet.
+The Airspace Office further attended meetings this quarter with Korea Airports Corporation and Kansai Airports in Japan to share noise abatement knowledge and discuss strategies for managing the monitoring of key noise related metrics.